Nomination and Election of the ANZAHPE Committee of Management

 Jo’s research focus is specifically in the area of student (and staff) well-being and its alignment within curricula using empirical evidence.

 As the current Vice President, Koshila’s focus is on strategy development and new initiatives.
 Koshila is a Senior Lecturer and Coordinator of the postgraduate courses in clinical education in the Prideaux Discipline of Clinical Education at Flinders University.
 She is passionate about supporting health professionals to develop their expertise as educators, educational leaders, scholars and researchers.
 Koshila is an experienced qualitative researcher and her research interests include professional learning/faculty development, curriculum and pedagogy, and the use of theory in health professions education research.
 Koshila is also a Fellow of ANZAHPE.

-As Secretary of the ANZAHPE Board of Directors, Megan is responsible for coordinating correspondence for the Association.
+As Secretary of the ANZAHPE Committee of Management.
+Megan is responsible for coordinating correspondence for the Association.
 She also manages the Awards and Grants portfolio.

 Megan is also an Education Advisor and Lecturer in the Education Unit of the Otago Medicine School at the University of Otago, Dunedin, New Zealand.
 Her research interests include students’ experiences of learning, assessment, and conceptual development; curriculum and faculty development; and interprofessional education.